William Hickie

-As a British Army officer Hickie saw active service in the Second Boer War from 1899 to 1902; was Assistant Quartermaster General in the Irish Command from 1912 to 1914, and served in the First World War from 1914 to 1918.
+As a British Army officer Hickie saw active service in the Second Boer War from 1899 to 1902; was Assistant Quartermaster General in the Irish Command from 1912 to 1914, and served in World War I from 1914 to 1918.
 He commanded a brigade of the British Expeditionary Force in 1914 and was commander of the 16th (Irish) Division from 1915 on the Western Front.

-Family origins
+Family

 William Hickie was born on 21 May 1865, at Slevoir, Terryglass, near Borrisokane, County Tipperary, the eldest of the eight children of Colonel James Francis Hickie (1833–1913) and his wife Lucila Larios y Tashara (died 1880), originally of Castile.
-From a long soldierly line and famous Gaelic stock, Hickie's name is best remembered as one of the notable Irishmen who served during the First World War.
-Two of his four brothers also served, one as a major in the Royal Artillery before becoming a priest.
+From a long soldierly line and famous Gaelic stock, Hickie's name is best remembered as one of the notable Irishmen who served during World War I. Two of his four brothers also served, one as a major in the Royal Artillery before becoming a priest.
 His sister Dolores married Henry Hugh Peter Deasy, founder of the Deasy Motor Car Company.
 Hickie was educated at St Mary's College, Oscott, Birmingham, a renowned seminary for training youths of prosperous Roman Catholic families.

-Military career
+Early military career

 Hickie attended the Royal Military College, Sandhurst, from 1882 to 1885.
-He was commissioned into his father's regiment, the Royal Fusiliers at Gibraltar, in 1885 and served with them for thirteen years in the Mediterranean, in Egypt, and in India, during which time he was promoted to captain on 18 November 1892.
-In 1899 he graduated as captain at the Staff College, Camberley and was selected when the Second Boer War broke out as a Special Service Officer in which capacity he acted in various positions of authority and command.
+He was commissioned as a lieutenant into his father's regiment, the Royal Fusiliers, at Gibraltar, in February 1885, in the same class as Douglas Haig, a future field marshal.
+He served with his regiment for thirteen years in the Mediterranean, in Egypt, and in India, during which time he was promoted to captain on 18 November 1892.

+In 1899 he graduated at the Staff College, Camberley and was selected when the Second Boer War broke out later that year as a special service officer in which capacity he acted in various positions of authority and command.
 He left Southampton for South Africa on board the SS Canada in early February 1900, and was promoted from captain of mounted infantry to battalion command as major on 17 March 1900.
 He was subsequently in command of a corps until eventually at the end of 1900 he was given command of an independent column of all arms.
 This he held for eighteen months.
 He served with distinction at the Battle of Bothaville in November 1900, and received the brevet promotion to lieutenant colonel on 29 November 1900.
+From March 1902 he was a staff officer at Kroonstad.
 He served in South Africa throughout the war, which ended with the Peace of Vereeniging in June 1902.
-Four months later he left Cape Town on the SS Salamis with other officers and men of the 2nd battalion Royal Fusiliers, arriving at Southampton in late October, when the battalion was posted to Aldershot.
+Four months later he left Cape Town on the SS Salamis with other officers and men of the 2nd Battalion, Royal Fusiliers, arriving at Southampton in late October, when the battalion was posted to Aldershot.

 In December 1902 he was elected a Fellow of the Royal Geographical Society (FRGS).